Contact Us Today (424) 372-3112

 If the victim is over 70 years old, are also facing an additional punishment of five consecutive years.
 If the victim is less than 5 years old, a victim of domestic violence or sex crime, an additional 4, 5, or 6 consecutive years

-The overview above clearly shows a California Penal Code 12022.7 great bodily injury sentencing enhancement is a serious issue and could result in life-altering consequences.
+The overview above clearly shows that California Penal Code 12022.7's great bodily injury sentencing enhancement is a serious issue that could result in life-altering consequences.

-If you were accused of committing a serious felony crime that might make you eligible for a GBI enhancement, you should consult with our criminal defense lawyers to review the details of your case and options.
-Based on the details of you case, we can start planning a strategy for best possible outcome.
+Suppose you were accused of committing a serious felony crime that might make you eligible for a GBI enhancement.
+In that case, you should consult with our criminal defense lawyers to review the details of your case and options.
+Based on the details of your case, we can start planning a strategy for the best possible outcome.

 Cron, Israels & Stark is a criminal defense law firm located at 11755 Wilshire Blvd, 15th Floor, Los Angeles, CA 90025.
 We offer a free case evaluation by calling (424) 372-3112.